bongochong/CombinedPrivacyBlockLists/HostsUpdater/README.md

 **Notes**:
 - If you deviate from the checklist then you are stupid.
-This does not apply if you are modifying them as opposed to using them as is.
+This does not apply if you are modifying the files as opposed to using them as is.

 - There is a .jar binary which performs some of the initial operations for generating the hosts file.
 It is from a now-unmaintained project (abandoned about 9 years ago).
 It still works great, in the sense that it saves one from about 20-30 minutes of writing more ugly bash script.
 I have included the source code of this .jar file in a .zip archive here: https://github.com/bongochong/CombinedPrivacyBlockLists/raw/master/HostsUpdater/MergeHosts.jar.